-- O. Berder, M Gautier and B. Vrigneau are members of Scientific Committee of IUT Lannion. - R. Gerzaguet is member of the Scientific Committee of ENSSAT. - R. Gerzaguet is an member of the IRISA Laboratory Council. - O. Berder is a member of the Scientific Committee of EUR Digisport. - O. Berder is a member of Labelling Committee (CSV) of Images & Networks cluster - O. Berder is a coordinator of Wireless Devices topic at CNRS GDR SoC2. - M. Gautier is an organizer of Architecture and algorithms Topic at GDR ISIS.
+- O. Berder, M Gautier and B. Vrigneau are members of Scientific Committee of IUT Lannion. - R. Gerzaguet is member of the Scientific Committee of ENSSAT (since 2020). - R. Gerzaguet is a member of the IRISA Laboratory Council (since 2021). - R. Gerzaguet is a member of Collége numérique France 2030 (since 2023) - O. Berder is a member of the Scientific Committee of EUR Digisport. - O. Berder is a member of Labelling Committee (CSV) of Images & Networks cluster - O. Berder is a coordinator of Wireless Devices topic at CNRS GDR SoC2. - M. Gautier is a coordinator of Architecture and algorithms Topic at GDR IASIS (since 2023).